 Many factors will contribute to the overall stress applied to the non-laminated panel face and hence the resultant panel flatness.
 These include the decorative surface applied and the amount of face routing or modification to the non-laminated face.
 There are two Single Sided MDF board substrates available and each has different pre-stressed values to accommodate the various manufacturing factors.

-Therefore, Laminex strongly recommends that trial panels be manufactured and subjected to the proposed environment before full-scale processing commences.
-Due to high risk of visual defect from minor surface distrubances the product used for high gloss applications should be prepared suitably.
+Therefore, The Laminex Group strongly recommends that trial panels be manufactured and subjected to the proposed environment before full-scale processing commences.